 DAY 2—SUBTROPOLIS /HALLMARK/CARGILL

 Start today with a guided tour of Subtropolis, the world’s largest underground business complex.
 Sprawling over 6,000,000 square feet, this state of the art business center is home to over 55 companies and 2,000 employees!
 Then, head over to the Hallmark Visitors Center where we see the beginnings of this billion-dollar company and meet the minds behind those iconic holiday cards.
 After lunch, Lawrence’s own “Waxman” Bob & Deborah Werts shows us all we need to know about the fine art of candle making at Waxman Candles.
 The final visit of the day will take you to the massive Cargill Grain Elevator in Topeka.
-Here we will go behind-the-scenes to ride the elevator and learn how the grains are stored here for later shipment.
+Here we will go behind-the-scenes to explore the elevator and learn how the grains are stored here for later shipment.
 B, L

 DAY 3—TRAIN DEPOT/EVEL KNIEVEL/FLINT HILLS DISCOVERY CENTER